Piper Alpha: Occidental “never ever apologised.”

 In about 1980 Charlie had gave me the chance to prove myself by employing my company on a sub-contract basis making steel blast panels at my Cowdenbeath fabrication shop and site welding at Kestrel’s Dundee yard.
 This was the first of many contracts my company would carry out on North Sea, oil-related work.
 LINK

 Above pic shows the centre-fold of a sales brochure for my company, Kingdom Engineering.
-We did all welding work on the two 4.4 kilometer pipeline bundles shown, which linked Occidental’s Scapa subsea template to the Claymore platform and then on to Piper Alpha.
+We did all welding work on the two 4.4 kilometre pipeline bundles shown, which linked Occidental’s Scapa subsea template to the Claymore platform and then on to Piper Alpha.
 These pipelines fed fuel to the Piper inferno long after the initial explosion.

 Anyway it was while visiting Kestrel at Dundee that I hailed a taxi and by chance the driver was another friend and former Methil workmate, Freddie McGurk, Brian’s brother, who I knew from Methil and socially from visiting Brian at Dundee.